rails/rails/guides/source/engines.md

 end
 ```

-### Overriding views
+### Overriding Views

 When Rails looks for a view to render, it will first look in the `app/views` directory of the application.
-If it cannot find the view there, then it will check in the `app/views` directories of all engines which have this directory.
+If it cannot find the view there, it will check in the `app/views` directories of all engines that have this directory.

-When the application is asked to render the view for `Blorgh::PostsController`'s index action, it will look the path `app/views/blorgh/posts/index.html.erb`, first within the application.
+When the application is asked to render the view for `Blorgh::PostsController`'s index action, it will first look for the path `app/views/blorgh/posts/index.html.erb` within the application.
 If it cannot find it, it will look inside the engine.

 You can override this view in the application by simply creating a new file at `app/views/blorgh/posts/index.html.erb`.
 Then you can completely change what this view would normally output.